 Once the tooth has been removed, you may require stitches.
 Our staff will instruct you on how to care for the stitches and whether you will need to return to have them removed.
 Some stitches made of a particular material that will dissolve on its own over time.

-For the first few hours after extraction, you will need to keep gauze on the area, changing it as needed.
+For the first few hours after the extraction, you will need to keep gauze on the area, changing it as needed.
 Once the extraction site stops bleeding, the veil is no longer necessary.
 If your extraction site is still suffering after more than 24 hours, call our Yuma dental office for a follow-up appointment.

 You will most likely give a prescription for pain medication.
 We recommend you begin taking this medication before the anesthetic wears off as it is easier to prevent pain than to treat it.
 Periodic ice pack treatments on the day of the extraction will also help reduce discomfort and minimize swelling.

 After the first day, you should (gently!) rinse your mouth several times a day with a warm saltwater rinse.
 It is helpful both in minimizing discomfort and keeping the extraction site disinfected.
 Do not smoke or use a straw for a few days after your extraction.
 Avoid anything that creates suction in your mouth as this can dislodge the blood clot and lead to dry socket, which is extremely painful.
 Plan to eat soft foods for the first few days.